Peter Randall (1935 - 2024) on escaping from John Vorster Square

 ‘Just like I was!’
 Peter snorted.

-I went on: ‘This manipulative parasite is a bit like an idea that causes its hosts to behave in a sometimes in a self-sacrificial way – all for the benefit of the parasite not the host.
+I went on: ‘This manipulative parasite is a bit like an idea that causes its hosts to behave in a sometimes self-sacrificial way – all for the benefit of the parasite not the host.
 How do you feel about having put aside your health, your career and your family to further the interests of an idea that had lodged in your brain?
 After all, you were almost thrown out of the window because of an idea.’

 ‘Interesting point – and there’s some truth to it.
 To use your meadow analogy, all I was was a blade of grass in the wind.
 Our social democratic movement flexed a little in a lawn of grass blades, but after the wind passed, it was as if nothing had ever happened.
 What was the point of it all, I now ask myself.
 Was I attempting to hold onto the tenets of a Constitution that was yet to come?
 To give voice to the voiceless?
 I was driven by altruism to do what I thought was the right thing.’